AssetBlock/arc-01/README.md

 #### Additional Notes / Restrictions

-<<<<<<< Updated upstream

-- # In the instance of a `SPLIT`, pending approval from the compliance manager, the compliance manager will post an "APPROVE" transaction for each investor treating this as the reference transaction.
+- In the instance of a `SPLIT`, pending approval from the compliance manager, the compliance manager will post an "APPROVE" transaction for each investor treating this as the reference transaction.

-* In the instance of a `SPLIT`, pending approval from the compliance manager, the compliance manager will post an "APPROVE" transaction for each investor treating this as the reference transaction.
-  > > > > > > > Stashed changes